tony-ou/web_QoE_user_study/README.md

 Table of contents:
 - Setup
 - Configure the server and host the survey page
-- Analyze data + Previous webqoe results
+- How to analyze obtained data
 - Demo of running mturk campaign + data analysis for "separate_poke2" campaign
+- Previous webqoe experiments results
 - Sensei data

 ## Setup

 1. Install `node.js` from its [official website](https://nodejs.org/en/download/)